quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 After creating a new note you can press `CTRL+SHIFT+I` to automatically insert the metadata about the author (you) and an optional link to the following note.

-Select *Empty chapter template*.
+Select *Empty chapter template* or create one with your name and link if you want to reuse it.

-If the link is present the website will create a dedicated link like in the picture below.
+If `nextnote` is present the website will create a dedicated link like in the picture below.

 ![[next note image.png|200]]

 The author will be credited at the top of the note, if you also add a link in the `authorlink` field, this will be shown as well like in the picture below.